 It is important that your payment claim meets these requirements, even if you are using your usual tax invoice.
 Doing so will ensure you can use the payment dispute resolution options should a dispute over payment arise.

 While there is no prescribed format or template for a payment claim, our free commercial subcontract contains a payment claim template which you can use.

 Supporting statement for head contractors

 From 1 October 2020 new building industry laws will require, some claimants (head contractors for non-residential construction contracts) to submit a supporting statement with any request for payment (payment claim) to a principal or developer.

 When to submit your payment claim – ‘reference date’

 A reference date is the date from which you can submit your payment claim.
-It is either the date stated in your written contract, or if you contract does not state a reference date, is the last day of the month the work was carried out or the goods and services delivered.
+It is either the date stated in your written contract, or if your contract does not state a reference date, it is the last day of the month the work was carried out or the goods and services were delivered.